Ajaytekam/LambdaServiceAPI/README.md

 ## 5. Deleting Everything :

-* First Delete the API Gatewaygg
+* First Delete the API Gateway
 * Then Delete the Lamda Function
 * Delete the DynamoDB table
 * Delete the boto3user from IAM console